 Jewish Life and Cultural Funds

-Erma Gerson Community Concern Fund – recognizes the efforts of community programs devoted to enhancing the life of individuals in our community and provides gifts to such agencies or organizations.
+Erma Gerson Community Fund – recognizes the efforts of community programs devoted to enhancing the life of individuals in our community and provides gifts to such agencies or organizations.

 Millie and Samuel Gelber Cultural Enrichment Fund of Temple Beth El – maintains, enhances, and supplements Temple cultural activities and programs.